-Investigators believe that fear responses can also be acquired through observational learning.
+Investigators believe that fear responses are inculcated through observational learning.
 Young monkeys develop fear when they watch other monkeys who are afraid of snakes.

 The Biological Perspective

 Natural Selection has led our ancestors to learn to fear snakes, spiders, and other animals.
 Therefore, fear preserves the species.